cjalmeida/gamma-config/docs/multi-dispatch.md

 ## Rationale

-The main reason was for me to learn more about the feasability of using multiple dispatch in Python in a non-trivial project.
+The main reason was for me to learn more about the feasibility of using multiple dispatch in Python in a non-trivial project.
 I was inspired in how multiple dispatch enabled a rich ecosystem of reusable components Julia language, in a very short time.

-For the theorically inclined, multiple dispatch solves the [expression problem](https://eli.thegreenplace.net/2016/the-expression-problem-and-its-solutions/) in a very elegant way.
+For the theoretically inclined, multiple dispatch solves the [expression problem](https://eli.thegreenplace.net/2016/the-expression-problem-and-its-solutions/) in a very elegant way.
 In summary, the expression problem is a fundamental issue in programming language design: how can you structure your application so that you can: